Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Source.md

 A `Debugger.Source` instance inherits the following accessor properties from its prototype:

+`canonicalId`
+:   A stable, unique identifier for the source referent.
+This identifier is
+    suitable for checking if two `Debugger.Source` instances originating from different `Debugger` instances refer to the same source that was compiled by SpiderMonkey.
+The `canonicalId` is reliable even when the source does not have a URL, or shares the same URL as another source but has different source text.
+It is more efficient to compare `canonicalId`s than to compare source text character-by-character.
+The `canonicalId` is not suitable for ordering comparisons such as "greater than" or "less than".
+It is not suitable for checking the equality of sources across worker threads.

 `text`
 :   The JavaScript source code, as a string.
 The value satisfies the
     `Program`, `FunctionDeclaration`, or `FunctionExpression` productions in